 - Connect with people and communities as you did before

-If you tried to “stick it out” and are still experiencing persistent, sometimes physical symptoms of grief after a prolonged period of time, such as 12 months, or if you become concerned for your own safety, this could be a big sign that you need professional support.11 While any therapist should be equipped to help you tackle your grief, there are therapists that specifically provide grief counseling services.
-You can find help using an online therapist directory as well.
+If you tried to “stick it out” and are still experiencing persistent, sometimes physical symptoms of grief after a prolonged period of time, such as 12 months, or if you become concerned for your own safety, this could be a big sign that you need therapy.7 While any therapist should be equipped to help you tackle your grief, there are therapists that specifically provide grief counseling services.
+You can find help using an online therapist directory, or talk with your doctor about getting a referral.

 Helping Children Grieve the Loss of a Dog

-For children, a dog can be an example of unconditional love, a true playmate, and friend.12 Explaining death to your child can seem overwhelming, but it is important to approach the situation with openness and honesty.
-Listening to your child about their concerns after the loss of their dog, letting them share their feelings with you, and addressing your child’s feelings and concerns all create great opportunities for your child to learn about loss, coping, and grief.13
+For children, a dog can be an example of unconditional love, a true playmate, and friend.8 Explaining death to your child can seem overwhelming, but it is important to approach the situation with openness and honesty.
+Listening to your child about their concerns after the loss of their dog, letting them share their feelings with you, and addressing your child’s feelings and concerns all create great opportunities for your child to learn about processing a loss.8

 Should You Get a New Dog to “Replace” a Lost One?